All Episodes

 That is not what Obamacare is.

-I'm gonna get the economy um going.
+I'm going to get the economy going.

-I'm going to um stop dumping poor people on the country and deport a whole bunch of them, I'm hoping.
+I'm going to stop dumping poor people on the country and deport a whole bunch of them, I'm hoping.

-I don't want to hear about how government assistance programs for Americans have to be cut back and the retirement age raised and so on and so forth.
+Until that number is zero, I don't want to hear about how government assistance programs for Americans have to be cut back and the retirement age raised and so on and so forth.

 No, no, no.

-This is this is your job.
+This is your job.

-This is what got Trump elected, but they've got to stop thinking of Obamacare as something that is that is the same as Social Security.
+But they've got to stop thinking of Obamacare as something that is the same as Social Security.

-Moreover, they're so frustrating these Republicans.
+Moreover, they're so frustrating, these Republicans.

 Do they have no sense of drama and theater?